 You can apply for more than one bursary – for example you could apply for a language-specific bursary and the BCLT bursary if you are eligible.
 To apply for a bursary you just need to complete the bursary section of the Summer School application form.

 It's also worth investigating other sources of funding that might be available to you in your home country, such as Arts Council grants or funding provided by your relevant embassy, college or university.

-Here you'll find answers to questions you have, from experience needed to whether bursaries are available.
+Here you'll find answers to questions you have, from experience needed to what the creative writing workshops involve.

 If you don't find the answer you're looking for please email us and we will respond as soon as possible.

 Do I need to be an experienced literary translator to attend?

 The answer is no you do not need to be an experienced literary translator to attend, although you do need to some have experience of translating.
 The Summer School attracts a wide variety of people from across the world with varied experiences.
 To give you an idea of our selection criteria we ask you to refer to the Petra-E framework of reference for the education and training of literary translators.
 The Summer School is aimed at translators in levels 2 and 3.

 I have already published a translation, is the Summer School still relevant to me?